-EDU 215 Observation and Assessment in Early Childhood Prerequisite: EDU 100 or EDU 102, and EDU 202
+EDU 215 Observation and Assessment in Early Childhood Prerequisite: EDU 102

 Students will learn the methods of authentic, alternative classroom based assessment with young children.
 Opportunity given to gain knowledge and skills to observe, interpret and use information to respond to and support children's learning and development.
 Typical and atypical children will be studied and evaluated.
 Child observation is required.
 2.5 lecture hours, 1 lab hour